dvidelabs/flatcc/README.md

 non-C11 compliant compilers.
 Together this should support most C compilers around, but relies on community feedback for maturity.

+The necessary size of the runtime include files can be reduced significantly by using -std=c11 and avoiding JSON (which needs a lot of numeric parsing support), and by removing `include/flatcc/reflection` which is present to support handling of binary schema files and can be generated from `reflection/reflection.fbs`.
+The exact set of required files may change from release to release, and it doesn't really matter with respect to the compiled code size.

 There are no plans to make frequent updates once the project becomes stable, but input from the community will always be welcome and included in releases where relevant, especially with respect to testing on different target platforms.

+Potential upcoming breaking changes:

+The `verify_as_root` calls may change to use `verify_as_root` and `verify_as_root_with_identifier` for consistency with create calls, but this is still an open issue.

 ## Time / Space / Usability Tradeoff